-Water Quality and Pollution Prevention & Illicit Discharge Information
+Water Quality, Illicit Discharge and Pollution Prevention

 The City of Anacortes is required to obtain coverage under Western Washington Phase II Municipal Stormwater Permit because it operates a regulated small municipal separate storm sewer system (MS4) that discharges stormwater to the surface waters of Washington State.
 But only after industrial sources of pollution were controlled did scientists and lawmakers realize how much pollution comes from average Americans doing everyday things.
 Water is a universal solvent.
 When it rains, it washes contaminants that lie on rooftops, gardens and sidewalks into our streams and bays via the storm sewer system.
 Many of these contaminants, from cigarettes to pet waste to slug poison, will end up as water pollution.

 Stormwater, also called surface water, is separate from that which enters the sanitary sewer and is treated by the City's Wastewater Treatment Plant.
 Water that flows down driveways and streets into a gutter goes into a storm drain which eventually discharges to a bay.
 The purpose of the storm drain system is to prevent flooding by conveying rain water away from buildings, roads and other places we don’t want to flood.
 Because storm drains convey water to surrounding bays, City ordinance prohibits anything other than uncontaminated rain water from entering the storm drain system.